mhart/ai-to-the-world-mcp-workshop/README.md

 }
 ```

-- Restart Claude and you should see your tools available
+- Go to `Developer > Reload MCP Configuration` and then if you click the "Search and tools" button below the chat, you should see `calculator` available
+- Try it out by asking Claude to add numbers or generate random numbers (if prompted, click an allow option to let the tool execute)

 Congratulations!
 You've built and deployed a fully functional MCP server with custom tools that can be accessed from various AI assistants.